 Costs of the Programs and Courses

-- Each school division will address costs independently; however, in many cases, the school division covers the costs of taking the course or program.
-Please see your high school counsellor for information on what is covered at your school.
+Each school division will address costs independently; however, in many cases, the school division covers all, or part of the costs of taking the post-secondary course or program.
+Please see your high school counsellor for information on what costs are covered at your school.

 $500 Bursary Available to Dual Credit Students